honeyhiveai/logger/README.md

 This repository contains language-specific loggers for HoneyHive that wrap our main `/events` endpoints.

-All the SDKs have no external dependencies and are perfectly stateless.
+All the SDKs have
+1. no external dependencies
+2. are perfectly stateless.

 This approach works better for serverless execution & super regulated environments with strict security requirements.